silentrob/superscriptjs.com/documentation/_library-content.md

 ```

 <div class="doc-box doc-info">
-	For a interactive example application, follow the steps on the getting started page and setup a chat server with Telnet.
+	For an interactive example application, follow the steps on the getting started page and setup a chat server with telnet.
 </div>